UniMath/agda-unimath/src/group-theory/category-of-semigroups.lagda.md

+---
-# The category of semigroups
+title: The category of semigroups
+---

 ```agda
 {-# OPTIONS --without-K --exact-split #-}